 Some thirty-eight years later, the same cultural and political tensions that led to the assassination of Amb.
-Davies, and prompted the arrival of Turkish peacekeeping troops continue to divide the island to the detriment of its people, its national security, its financial stability and its future economic opportunities.
+Davies, and prompted the arrival of Turkish peacekeeping troops to continue to divide the island to the detriment of its people, its national security, its financial stability, and its future economic opportunities.

 Cyprus became further destabilized and in 1964 a UN Peacekeeping Force arrived to prevent further bloodshed and protect the Turkish Cypriots.
 Newspapers at the time, including the Washington Post and the Christian Science Monitor, documenting the plight of the Turkish Cypriot peoples reported that they were subjected to extreme violence.
 Amidst this disorder, the leader of the UN Peacekeeping Force, Major-General Peter Young, drew the island’s first “Green Line,” a demilitarized buffer zone.
 The Green Line divided the once open island into a northern Turkish Cyprus and a southern Greek Cyprus.